tonisidneimc/Julia-Fractals/README.md

 # Julia-Fractals

-An interactive visualization for generating Julia's fractal set on mouse hover.
+An interactive visualization for generating Julia's fractal set based on mouse hover.
 You can also zoom in!

    Because programming is an art !!!